silvafj/BBK-MSCCS-2017-19/README.md

 Examining the basic constructs of Java.

-For each exercise there is a corresponding *module* on the repository.
+For each exercise there is a corresponding IntelliJ *module* on the repository.
 Each module contains a code template and some unit tests for the problem.
 You should complete the code template so that it passes the provided tests AND the additional requirements of each exercise.

+There is also a *gradle* build script associated with each module should you prefer to compile-test-run the code from the command line.

 1. Write a program that uses nested loops to collect data and calculate the average rainfall over a period of years.
  The program should first ask for the number of years.